honeycombio/beeline-python/README.md

 Compatible with Python 3.

-## Get in touch

-Please reach out to [support@honeycomb.io](mailto:support@honeycomb.io) or ping us with the chat bubble on [our website](https://www.honeycomb.io) for any assistance.
-We also welcome [bug reports](https://github.com/honeycombio/beeline-python/issues).
+## Updating to 3.3.0

+Version 3.3.0 added support for Environment & Services, which changes sending behavior based on API Key.

+If you are using the [FileTranmission](https://github.com/honeycombio/libhoney-py/blob/main/libhoney/transmission.py#L448) method and setting a false API key - and still working in Classic mode - you must update the key to be 32 characters in length to keep the same behavior.

 ## Contributions

 Features, bug fixes and other changes to `beeline-python` are gladly accepted.
-Please open issues or a pull request with your change.
-Remember to add your name to the CONTRIBUTORS file!

 If you add a new test module, be sure and update `beeline.test_suite` to pick up the new tests.